-If a process object is used directly as data source, it is not supported to have faster sample time than 9s.
 Always use 9s sample time for the primary log when a sample time faster than 2 min are wanted.
-Sample times from 2 min and upwards can be used in primary OPC logs without causing load problems in the system.
+Sample times from 2 min and upwards can be used for a limited number of primary OPC logs without causing load problems in the system.